huachaohuang/awesome-dbdev/README.md

 - [The Design and Implementation of a Log-Structured File System](papers/lfs.pdf) (1991)

   This paper presents a new technique for disk storage management called a log-structured file system.
-A log- structured file system writes all modifications to disk sequentially in a log-like structure, thereby speeding up both file writing and crash recovery.
+A log-structured file system writes all modifications to disk sequentially in a log-like structure, thereby speeding up both file writing and crash recovery.

 - [SFS: Random Write Considered Harmful in Solid State Drives](papers/sfs.pdf) (2012)